myd7349/Ongoing-Study/tools/icon.md

 * <a href="https://fontawesome.com/?from=io">Font Awesome</a> - Used by [mutate_cpp](https://github.com/nlohmann/mutate_cpp#used-third-party-tools)
 * <a href="https://icomoon.io/#icons-icomoon">Ico Moon</a> - Used by [HyperMD](https://github.com/laobubu/HyperMD)
 * <a href="https://github.com/mikolajdobrucki/ikonate">ikonate</a> - Fully customisable & accessible vector icons.
+* <a href="https://github.com/google/material-design-icons">material-design-icons</a> - Material Design icons by Google.